 The success story behind this startup wasn’t cut and dry either.

 Dorsey adopted an early marketing campaign that was aggressive in its novelty.
-He created an article with the title, “140 Reasons Why Square Will Fail”.
+He created an article titled “140 Reasons Why Square Will Fail”.
 That’s certainly not what a usual promotional campaign for a new product sounds like.

 Regardless, it worked wonders as this article held a clever twist.
 Each of the 140 reasons for failure had its own list of counterpoints that provided solutions to overcome every possible bad scenario for the young startup.
 Dorsey distributed the article to all investors who were interested in Square.